-NOTE: This article is only a starting point for discussing adoption of MSP regulations and procedures which have dramatically grown in scope.
+NOTE: This article was only a starting point for discussing early adoption of MSP regulations and procedures which have dramatically grown in scope.
 We strongly recommend consulting MSP experts at MEDVAL for compliance, guidance and instruction.

 ORDER: The Complete Guide to Medicare Secondary Payer Compliance, by Jennifer C. Jordan (LexisNexis®)

 Order by phone, call 1-800-223-1940 Order online, click here For MSP Compliance Contact MedVal or other MSP specialists.

 For assistance in a Illinois workers compensation claim contact an Illinois workers compensation attorney.